IntelLabs/scenario_execution/docs/development.rst

 Testing
 -------

-To run only specSSific tests:
+To run only specific tests:

 ::